Creamy German Cucumber Salad Recipe (Gurkensalat)

 Why You’ll Love German Cucumber Salad

 This recipe is so simple and versatile.
-You can make it for any summer get-together including a weekday meal at home, a barbeque, a potluck, or a holiday celebration!
-Bonus points because it's low carb, budget-friendly, can be made ahead of time and it goes with any and everything!
+You can make it for any summer get-together including a weekday meal at home, summer bbqs, potlucks, family gatherings, or holiday celebrations!

 We love to have this cool cucumber salad with a grilled protein like burgers, brats, or BBQ chicken!